erngvq/Python-Fun/README.md

 # Python Fun

 ### replace() Method
-Returns a copy of the string in which the occurrences of old have been replaced with new, optionally restricting the number of replacements to count &#8594; <code>str.replace(old, new, count)</code>
+Returns a copy of the string in which the occurrences of old have been replaced with new, optionally restricting the number of replacements to count &rarr; <code>str.replace(old, new, count)</code>
 <pre>
 def convertTabs(code, x):
     return code.replace('\t', ''.join([' ' for i in range(x)]))